Introduction to CSS: Learn How to Style Your Web Pages from Scratch

 HTML:

-In CSS it is used as a universal selector and applies styles to all the HTML elements on the page.
-In this case, you're changing the text color to “red” for all the elements.
+In CSS, the universal selector is used and applies styles to all HTML elements on the page.
+In this case, you are changing the text color to "red" for all elements.

 * {